-representation of their cohort on a School level and help to give underrepresented groups a platform to on a College level.
+The PGR Collective contributes to the academic representation of their cohort on a School level and on a College level.
 The Collective convenors accompany both the VP Education and President to some College Committees.

-The Collectives can also provide valuable insight interests and rights of students.
-Joining any of our into some areas that may arise within academic Collectives is completely free and even if you don't representation, such as academic issues affecting define into the group you can register as a supporter to commuting students.
+The Collectives can also provide valuable insight into some areas that may arise within academic representation, such as academic issues affecting commuting students.
 Therefore, they are also there to work alongside you as academic reps in order to represent the student body.